redhat-cip/dci-openshift-agent/README.md

 - Is the DCI repo configured?
 - Is the dci-openshift-agent package the latest version?
-- Does my `/etc/dci-openshift-agent/dcirc.sh` file contain my remote CI credentials as per the distributed-ci.io dashboard?
+- Does my credentials file contain my remote CI credentials as per the distributed-ci.io dashboard?
-- Does my `/etc/dci-openshift-agent/hosts` reflect my cluster's expected configuration?
+- Does my inventory reflect my cluster's expected configuration?
 Check the following variables:
     - `cluster`
     - `domain`